PalMassimo/learning-background/Terraform/Notes.md

 ```

 ### Terraform Private Registry
-Terraform Cloud allows users users to publish and mantain custom modules within their organization, providing a secure and controlled environment for sharing infrastructure configurations.
+Terraform Cloud allows users to publish and mantain custom modules within their organization, providing a secure and controlled environment for sharing infrastructure configurations.

 The source strings for private registry modules have source strings as public registry, but with an added hostname prefix `hostname/namespace/name/provider`